-There are plenty of special, meat-free dinner options you can make on Thanksgiving, including stuffed acorn squash, lasagna or roasted whole cauliflower.
+There are plenty of special, meat-free dinner options you can make on Thanksgiving, including stuffed acorn squash or lasagna.
 There are also simple swaps you can do to make any Thanksgiving side dish vegetarian-friendly.
 For instance, use vegetable broth in your stuffing instead of chicken broth, serve your bacon separate from the rest of your Brussels sprouts or make a mushroom gravy instead of a turkey gravy.

 There are a lot of people out there who don’t care for turkey, and if members of your guestlist happen to be among them, it may be good to have some different main dish options.
 Luckily, there are plenty of festive meat choices for the holiday season including Cornish game hens, ham, duck, chicken, prime rib and more.